MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 1. In the *Layer styling* panel, change the fill color to 75% white (25% black)
 1. For the *Stroke style* drop-down menu, pick *No pen*, which removes the stroke altogether.

+Remember our discussion of Visual Hierarchy?
 The background layers - the states and the lakes - now seem to recede and demand less of our attention.
 This is important so we can make the monster locations stand out next.

 <img src="/images/Style_Lakes.png" width="600"/>